 Yes.
 As a new Sutter Health Plus member, you must select a PCP.
 When you choose a PCP, you’re also selecting a medical group.
-A PCP provides most of your primary health care and coordinates care from other providers.
+A PCP provides most of your primary healthcare and coordinates care from other providers.
 A PCP refers you as needed to providers for specialty care, X-ray, laboratory or other medical services.
 If you do not choose a PCP, we will assign one to you.

 How do I find a PCP?